 This course covers the finance function in business; procurement and utilization of funds; costs and problems associated with acquiring funds; forecasting profits gained through their use; and the organization necessary to carry out the finance function in business.
-Prerequisites: BA201 and BA210.
+Prerequisites: BA201 and BA210 with a C grade or better in all 2 courses.

-BA321 MONEY AND BANKING
+BA321 (3) MONEY AND BANKING F

 This is the study of money, credit, and money markets; the structure and origins of the commercial banking and Federal Reserve Systems; and the application of monetary and fiscal policy within the American economy.
-Prerequisite: BA110.
+Prerequisite: BA110 with a C grade or better.

-BA322 PERSONAL FINANCIAL PLANNING
+BA322 (3) PERSONAL FINANCIAL PLANNING F